charlysotelo/CS111-Lab2/README.md

 Student: Tania DePasquale
 UID: 704018998

-Ok didn't see you say "don't do too much" till it was too late... anyways
 Got this consistently passing 14+ test cases

-Biggest thing we need to figure out I think is a way to test dead lock (and fix those flaky test cases) we can't have more than 1 write lock right? or am I wrong?
+Biggest thing we need to figure out I think is a way to test dead lock (and fix those flaky test cases)

+we can't have more than 1 write lock right? or am I wrong?